 It is alternatively called tank piano or piano tank, depicting a conflict of military force and culture.

 Committed to helping artists and promoting the arts, Kau Manor aims to be an empty canvas for all sorts of expression.
-To this end, the Manor hosts many cultural events year round.
+To this end, the Manor has hosted many cultural events year round.

-Each summer, various music festivals at the Kau Manor attract the best in music, and offer unforgettable performances in a one-of-a-kind environment.
-Additionally, movie screenings, theater, conferences, concerts and exhibitions also invite guests to participate in the Manor’s cultural richness.
+Kau Manor has hosted many various cultural events.
+In summer divers music festivals at the Kau Manor have attracted the best in music, and have offered unforgettable performances in a one-of-a-kind environment.
+Additionally, movie screenings, theater, conferences, concerts and exhibitions also have invited guests to participate in the Manor’s cultural richness.

 By far the most translated and nationally and internationally best-known Estonian writer, a kind of cornerstone and conscience of the nation, is Jaan Kross (1920-2007).
 He was nominated for the Nobel Prize for Literature on several occasions for his novels, although he in fact started his literary career as a renewer of poetry and a translator.
 In 1990 Kross won the Amnesty International Golden Flame Prize.